MostAwesomeDude/construct/docs/bitwise.rst

 * Can rely on python's built in struct module for numeric packing/unpacking (faster and tested)
 * Can directly parse from and build to file-like objects (without in-memory buffering)

 But how are we supposed to work with raw bits?
-The only difference is that we must explicitly declare that: certain fields like Bit Octet BitsInteger handle parsing and building bit strings.
+The only difference is that we must explicitly declare that: certain fields like BitsInteger (Bit Nibble Octet are instances of BitsInteger) handle parsing and building of bit strings.
 There are also few fields like Struct and Flag that work with both byte-strings and bit-strings.

 BitStruct